Scandinavian product design – much more than just Scandi chic, hygge and lifestyle trends

 Eventually, the trend experienced a sharp decline and was even declared dead in the 1980s.
 However, designers, brands, and products from the Nordic region are now experiencing a phenomenal revival.

-Whatever the artistic merits of the Scandinavian Way of Design may be, the bottom line is that it can no longer be denied that outside the Nordic countries, "Scandinavian Design" has become a commercially strong and valuable brand – similar to "Paris Fashion", "Made in Italy" or "Swiss Watches".
+Whatever the artistic merits of the Scandinavian Way of Design may be, it can no longer be denied that outside the Nordic countries, "Scandinavian Design" has become a commercially strong and valuable brand – similar to "Paris Fashion", "Made in Italy" or "Swiss Watches".

 It stands for modern design with high quality and a touch of "coziness" .